This article explains how to make use of explicit AVB connections. These allow audio to be shared via AVB in the

 Implicit AVB streams are created and managed automatically by the Tesira compiler, and they only exist between Tesira devices that are part of the same system.
 In Tesira software, they are shown as blue dotted lines.
 These implicit streams are created automatically by Tesira software, and cannot be changed or re-routed by an AVB controller.

-Explicit AVB streams, also called AVB.1 streams, are specifically created to share audio between different Tesira systems, or between a Tesira system and a third-party AVB device.
-The AVB.1 input/output blocks in Tesira software are used to create explicit 1722.1 AVB stream talker and listener endpoints.
+Explicit AVB streams, also called AVB.1 streams, are specifically created to share user-routable audio between independent Tesira systems, or between a Tesira system and a third-party AVB device.
+The AVB.1 input and output blocks in Tesira software are used to define the explicit 1722.1 AVB stream talker and listener endpoints.
 An AVB AVDECC controller software is required to route explicit AVB streams across a network.